Germany's Linde launches sale of logistics unit Gist

 The logistics sector has been very active in the last year.
 FedEx’s purchase of Dutch package delivery firm TNT Express for 4.4 billion euros grabbed headlines in April.

-Separately, XPO Logistics announced it will acquire France’s Norbert Dentressangle, French rail company SNCF sold its subsidiary Geodis to Ozburn-Hessey Logistics and Denmark’s DSV Group agreed to acquire UTi Worldwide.
+Separately, XPO Logistics announced it will acquire France’s Norbert Dentressangle, French rail company SNCF’s subsidiary Geodis acquired Ozburn-Hessey Logistics and Denmark’s DSV Group agreed to acquire UTi Worldwide.

 Tentative bids for Gist, whose key customers include British retailer Marks and Spencer, are due in the first quarter, the sources said.